 Our general nursing staff takes care of preparing your child for his or her visit by taking height, weight and head circumference measurements, drawing blood, performing in-office lab tests, providing education about and administering vaccinations as well as triaging sick calls.

-At PHA, our physicians and PNPs work hand-in-hand to support each other and provide the best care for you and your child.
-Our PNPs also help to develop patient care plans and are an integral part of our patient education programs.
+At PHA, our physicians, PA and PNPs work hand-in-hand to support each other and provide the best care for you and your child.
+Our PA and PNPs also help to develop patient care plans and are an integral part of our patient education programs.

 Our nurse practitioners are providers who hold an advanced practice registered nurse (APRN) credential and who have additional education and training in a specialty area such as family practice or pediatrics.
 Pediatric Nurse Practitioners (PNPs) work with patients from infancy to young adulthood, diagnosing illnesses, conducting well exams, prescribing medication and providing health education.